-As I said last week, God does not need your eternal flattery.
+God does not need your eternal flattery.
 He has plenty of glory and honor without anything coming from us.
 As Scripture says, He desires "a broken spirit; a broken and contrite heart, O God, You will not despise."
 Confess your sin; repent of your sin; know that Christ has covered your sin.
 Lady Macbeth was broken and was trying to fix herself.
 There is only One who has the authority to fix your brokenness.
 And as He said on the cross, "It is finished."

-There is only One who has the authority to cover the all the sins of the world and present you before God without spot or wrinkle, holy and without blemish.
+Christ, the Bridegroom of the church, has the authority to cover the all the sins of His bride, and present you before God without spot or wrinkle, holy and without blemish.
 Amen.